Dog Health Certificate for Travel: Complete 2026 Guide

 Final Thoughts

 The key is planning ahead.
-Know your airline’s requirements, know your destination’s requirements, and work backward from your departure date to schedule everything with comfortable margins.
+Know your airline’s requirements.
+Know your destination’s requirements.
+Check whether your destination country is on the CDC high-risk rabies country list.
+Work backward from your departure date with comfortable margins on every step.
 A health certificate obtained on time is a non-event.
-A health certificate scrambled for at the last minute is a travel crisis.
+A health certificate scrambled for at the last minute — or worse, a missing CDC certification when your dog returns from a high-risk country — is a genuine travel crisis.

 You Might Also Like